Cleaning Guides

 How often should you clean your oven?

-The true answer to that question lies in the frequency in which you use your oven.
+The true answer to that question lies in the frequency with which you use your oven.
 We all wish to be able to wipe the oven after every use, but life shows us that this isn’t always possible.
 Still, there are hidden dangers of cooking in a filthy oven, so don’t deprive your appliance of special care.

 On average, your oven should get a good thorough clean of each element at least twice a year.
 You can also do a good wipe and scrub every two and twelve weeks.
 The time frame really depends on your habits.